bigbluebutton/text-track-service/README.md

 ---

 ### 11. Record a meeting and check for vtt
-* Finally make a recording/meeting on your server
+Finally make a recording/meeting on your server
-* Look at the logs to make sure it processes successfully(sudo journalctl -u tts-docker -f)
-* Check the presentation folder of the record_id to see if a vtt file was generated
-    * This can be found at (/var/bigbluebutton/published/presentation/<record_id>)
+Look at the logs to make sure it processes successfully(sudo journalctl -u tts-docker -f) Check the presentation folder of the record_id to see if a vtt file was generated.
+This can be found at (/var/bigbluebutton/published/presentation/<record_id>)
-* If there is a vtt file you have successfully transcribed your first meeting using IBM.
+If there is a vtt file you have successfully transcribed your first meeting using IBM.
 ---

 ### 12. Troubleshooting